xenesisaco/xenesisaco-Credit_Risk_Analysi/README.md

 ### SMOTEENN model
 The balanced accuracy score is about 62%.
-The high_risk precision is still 1% only with 68% sensitivity which makes a F1 of only 2%.
+Sensitivity is only 68% with a high_risk precision at 1%.
+This makes F1 of only 2%.
 Due to the high number of false positives, the low_risk sensitivity is 57%.

 ![4 1](https://user-images.githubusercontent.com/98041751/172725386-840b321e-49b6-441c-8022-a803c3ddeecc.png)